 Why would I do this?

-Analysing a profiler dump enables Atlassian Support (or you, if you are interested) to see exactly what is happening in your application: what classes are using the memory, what is using CPU and so on.
-This can help us debug tricky performance problems which would otherwise be impossible to analyse remotely.
+Analyzing a profiler dump enables Atlassian Support (or you, if you are interested) to see exactly what is happening in your application: what classes are using the memory, what is using CPU and so on.
+This can help us debug tricky performance problems which would otherwise be impossible to analyze remotely.

 Take a CPU snapshot if: